cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋
 -->

-# <p align="justify"> 🚀 Data Science empowers us to leverage data for intelligent, well-informed decisions, and I’m here to help you transform that data into actionable insights, unlocking its full potential to drive business growth! 🔓
+# <p align="justify"> 🚀 I am part of a consulting firm specialized in ERP implementation, business intelligence, and data science.
+As an Odoo partner, we help companies optimize their operations and improve decision-making through customized technological solutions.
+Our expertise covers ERP customization, data science and machine learning, data analysis, business process optimization, database management, and inventory planning.
+We are committed to supporting organizations with innovative solutions that promote efficiency and sustainable business growth! 🔓

 </p>